Honduras - Tips

 Suazo Cordoba took office.
 Suazo relied on U.S. support during a

-economic recession, including
+severe economic recession, including

 ambitious social and economic development